Here are seven key questions to ask a divorce lawyer to help you decide if they're the right lawyer for your case.

 There are a number of factors to consider when hiring any divorce lawyer including pricing, experience level, and your comfort level with the divorce lawyer.
 Divorces are challenging enough as it is, so it is particularly important to find a divorce lawyer you are comfortable with and who will fully represent your interests.

-These questions for a divorce attorney should help you evaluate whether the lawyer you speak with is the right fit for you and what to expect if you choose to hire them.
+These questions for a divorce lawyer should help you evaluate whether the lawyer you speak with is the right fit for you and what to expect if you choose to hire them.